derdanu/azure-vm-ntttcp-test/README.md

 ## Usage

-Terrform apply and run both command show in the terraform output afterwards.
+Terraform apply and run both command show in the terraform output afterwards.

 First the Receiver, second the Sender command in different terminals.